 Secret Spot Rotorua

 This is both called Secret Spot AND is located at a secret spot!
-It was the perfect way to start our Rotorua holiday, soaking in a hot tub surrounded by trees and overlooking a little river.
+It was the perfect way to start our Rotorua holiday, soaking in a hot tub in mid afternoon, surrounded by trees and overlooking a little river.

 It opened in October 2019 and is the brainchild of brothers Keith and Eric Kolver, who were on a rafting expedition about five years ago when they hit terrible weather and whilst sitting on the bank of the river shivering, they challenged each other to think warm thoughts.
 Those thoughts included a hot tub and a glass of mulled wine.